 History

-In the 11th century, Wales was a collection of many, often fighting each other, small principalities and kingdoms, that did not have a strictly defined eastern border.
-This situation simplified the conquest of the Anglo-Norman magnates, who in their border marches had great competence and independence from the English king.
-One of them, Roger de Montgomery, Earl of Shrewsbury, in 1093 took control of south-west Wales, using the death of the Welsh king of Deheubarth, Rhys ap Tewdwr.
-Roger built the first timber – earth castle in Cardigan, in a place known today as the “Old Castle”.
-This building, however, did not last long.
-Roger died in 1094, and the stronghold was soon captured and destroyed by the Welsh.
+In the 11th century Wales was a collection of small, often warring principalities and kingdoms that had no clearly defined borders and whose Celtic rulers did not conduct a common policy.
+This situation facilitated the conquest of Anglo-Norman lords, who had great authority and independence from the English king in their border marches.
+One of them, Roger de Montgomery, Earl of Shrewsbury, took control of south-west Wales in 1093, taking advantage of the death of the Welsh king of Deheubarth, Rhys ap Tewdwr.
+Roger built the first wood and earth castle called Din Geraint near the mouth of the Teifi, but his death in 1094 meant that the Welsh soon regained their conquered lands and destroyed the castle.

-Rhys ap Grufford died in 1197, and Cardigan was sold to the English in 1200 by Maelgwn, one of his sons.
+Rhys ap Gruffydd died unexpectedly in 1197.
+Three years later Cardigan was sold to the English by Maelgwn, Rhys’s illegitimate son, who was at odds with his rightful heir.
 Although the castle was extended by king John in 1205 and 1208, it was the Welsh ruler Llywelyn ap Iorwerth who managed to get it in 1215, using the First Barons War in England.
 Cardigan was recaptured by William Marshall, the second Earl of Pembroke in 1223, but already in 1231 it changed its owner again, due to Maelgwn’s ap Rhys conquering.
 Eventually, the castle was conquered by the English in 1240, extensively rebuilt by Walter Marshal and then by Robert Waleran, who managed the castle after Marshal’s death in 1241.
 During Robert’s rule over Cardigan, town walls were also erected.
 Subsequent modernizations were introduced in 1321, but they were the result of fears of the rebellion of English barons, not the new Welsh war.
 The expansion of the castle, however, proved to be useful at the beginning of the fifteenth century, when the uprising of Owain Glyndŵr broke out.
 His forces attacked Cardigan in 1405, but despite considerable damages, the castle survived.
-The rebellion was suppressed in 1409, and repairs were carried out in the following years, despite the fact that the castle’s military significance diminished.
-The building remained only an administrative center.
+The rebellion was suppressed in 1409, and repairs were carried out in the following years, despite the fact that the Cardigan’s military significance diminished.
+The castle remained merely an administrative centre, with the town increasingly declining throughout the 16th century.

 The outbreak of the English Civil War in 1642 meant that the castle was quickly adapted to defend by royalists, who built an embankment on the walls of the castle to use artillery.
 In 1644, the victory began to tilt in favor of Parliament, and Cardigan attacked forces under General Rowland Laugharne.
 During the siege, which lasted two weeks, Parliamentary artillery made a breach within the walls and then the castle was stormed.
 After the war, the destroyed stronghold was additionally deliberately slighted to prevent further military use, the castle was also used as a source of free stone, during the reconstruction of the city.